 What Do You Enjoy Doing?

 Think about how your child likes to spend their free time, and then consider how this may be applicable to their studies.
 If they like to read and write, then courses like Law, Literature or other Arts courses may be of interest.
 If they are interested in the natural world then science courses would keep them engaged.
 Someone who likes math and physics would do well in Engineering courses.
 If you choose university courses based on your interests, then you are more likely to stay engaged, be dedicated to both attending class and completing homework, and they will constantly be thinking about the subject in a new light because it will keep them curious.

 What You Are Good At

 Don’t just choose potential university courses according to what they want to do, but also in what they are good at.
 Take a moment to think about what they are naturally good at.
 Are they comfortable with numbers?
 Perhaps accountancy and finance might suit them well.
 Do they like to argue?

 Law definitely.
 If they tend to do well in Biology and Chemistry?
 A career in medicine or dentistry awaits.
 Think about what comes easier to them compared to their peers.

 This shows they have an aptitude in this area, and you should choose a course that highlights their strengths and hides their weaknesses, not the other way round!
 This way, they’ll find yourself having a much easier time at university!

 Talk to Industry Professionals

-Talking to people who have been there and done that is probably the best way to decide.
 If your child is thinking about studying Medicine, make a trip to your GP and get some advice.
 Also if he/she is interested in digital marketing then you can consult with a digital marketing experts.
 Chances are, they would have advised many people before you and will be able to offer some valuable insights like what personality traits are required etc. This is a fantastic way of getting information that you need and